barrettotte/Game-2600/README.md

 # Defender-2600

-A super basic game made for the Atari 2600 (VCS) to strengthen my assembly knowledge in a fun way.
+A super basic "game" made for the Atari 2600 (VCS) to strengthen my 6502 assembly knowledge in a fun way.

 I didn't want to make anything too crazy that I would spend weeks on.
 I was just genuinely curious what all goes into making a game with this architecture.